1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 sudo apt install ansible -y

-Use software/clients such as putty, termius, mobaxterm... (any tool that manages the SSH / SFTP) to make the import easily, you only need to provide the following information to connect to the machine:
+... (any tool that handles SSH / SFTP) to easily perform the import, you will just need to enter the following information to connect to the machine:

 - IP of the previously created machine